We use cookies to improve your experience, some are essential for the operation of this site.

 Description

-A very restored 12thc. doorway forms the Canon Lane entrance to a residentiary of 1871.
+A very restored 12thc. doorway forms the Canon Lane entrance to Residentiary House, built in 1871.

 History

-The building of stone houses along Canon Lane probably began in the mid-12th century, but Hoveden tells us that the fire of 1187, which severely damaged the Cathedral, burnt the houses of the Bishop (at the W end of the Lane) and canons.
+The building of stone houses along Canon Lane probably began in the mid-12thc., but Hoveden tells us that the fire of 1187, which severely damaged the Cathedral, burnt the houses of the Bishop (at the W end of the Lane) and canons.
 No. 4 Canon Lane was built on land cut out from the NW corner of the Deanery.
 In the early 19th century there were two houses on the site.
 The present house belongs to the Archdeacon and was built in 1871.
-The original position of the reset doorway is not known.
+The doorway had formed part of the previous dwelling on the site, but was probably ex situ (Building News, 13 October 1876, 15).

 Features